 Enrolling in the CES program requires only one year of experience in the financial industry and a B.A. degree.
 However students can complete the work while earning their degree and earn certification once they have compiled a year’s worth of employment.

 The CEP demonstrates that a financial professional is well-versed in the particulars of estate planning.
 It’s not the only certification available and a great estate planning advisor may find it unnecessary.
 That said, the Certified Estate Planner designation highlights an important area of expertise, so if you’re ready to engage an advisor on an estate plan, those with CEP in their title are worth a look.

 - An advisor with a CEP clearly welcomes business in estate planning and invests time and money in maintaining their expertise.
 That said, a good estate planner does not need a CEP to serve clients well.
 You don’t have to part ways with a trusted advisor to draft your estate plan.

 - If estate planning is a daunting prospect, a CEP may provide valuable guidance.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding the right financial advisor who fits your needs doesn’t have to be hard.
+SmartAsset’s free tool matches you with financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to be matched with an advisor who can help you achieve your financial goals, get started now.